Lijia-Li/orcha/ReadMe.txt

 *****OrchaSearch*****

 OrchaSearch also uses computer vision to detect features of your input and search for similar objects in another image.
-I’m still testing it but so far my tune works well.
+I�m still testing it but so far my tune works well.
 I can load a snippet of “For Elise” with different signatures and the program can locate where it is in another version of the “For Elise”

 Next Step in OrchaSearch:
 Identify one snippets among many music sheets.
 Output the music sheets with the highest match.